perokvist/deployments/README.md

 Exprimental compose files for single app use of dapr.

 >There is two options, web apps (for containers) and continer instances (ACI).
-Web Apps of course would be more attractive for web workload with auto-scaling etc, but the current compose support limits the service.
+Web Apps of course would be more attractive for web workloads with auto-scaling etc, but the current compose support limits the service.
 In its current state running a single app baked by state store and outgoing bindings might suffice.
 But ACI has greater compose support making more scenarios possible.

 WiP - see issues for status

 ### Azure Web Apps for Containers

-The docker-compose file in the "dapr" folder could be used with the "azure/webapps-deploy@v2" github action.
+The [docker-compose](dapr/web_app_azure.yml) file in the "dapr" folder could be used with the "azure/webapps-deploy@v2" github action.
+This is the same compose file as for [local](dapr/web_app_local.yml), but with an Azure file share.
 The ENV variables set in the github action seems to not be in context.
-The app configuration settings sould be in scope.
+The (white listed )app configuration settings sould be in scope.

 #### Options